-I have a final order of protection against the abuser.
-Can s/he keep a gun or buy a new gun?
+I have an order of protection against the abuser.
+Can s/he have or buy gun?

 Although Wyoming does not have specific gun restrictions that apply when an order of protection is in place, you can still ask the judge to include a provision in your order that forbids the abuser to have, own, or buy a gun.
 The judge is allowed to grant “other injunctive relief” that is necessary to protect you, which can include gun restrictions.1